Pakistan Institute of Engineering and Applied Sciences: NUKTA

-Nukta used to be an annual inter-university event held under the collaboration of both PIEAS PERFORMING ARTS and PDS.
+Nukta is an annual inter-university event held under the collaboration of both PIEAS PERFORMING ARTS and PDS.
 It consisted of competitions in Dramatics, Shortfilms and Declamations.
 Six editions of Nukta had been held with NUKTA'19 being the latest.

-publications
+Publications

 PIEAS Literary Society has been writing quarterly newsletters by the name of Zeest since the fall of 2013 and yearly magazines by the name Dareecha since 2012.
 Both these publications are available in a PDF format from the official website of PIEAS, whereas only the annual magazine's hard copy is distributed among the students.

 Notable faculty

 The university's initial notable faculty included: